HEYTEX BRAMSCHE GMBH

 POTENTIAL FOR DEVELOPMENT

-The plan at the start of the investment was to expand the company’s sales activities consider ably.
+The plan at the start of the investment was to expand the company’s sales activities considerably.
 The focus was on forging ahead with internationalisation.
-The acquisition of the US company Bondcote, which offers a similar product portfolio, allowed a key component of this strategy to be implemented.
-The sales organisation has also been reorganised.
-It turned out that there was a larger backlog than originally expected.
-The company now has its own sales teams in Italy, France and Spain; in the US, sales activities are now organised via the subsidiary Bondcote.
-The location in China has been successfully restructured; operational improvement measures have made considerable progress in both German locations.
-The plan is to increase Heytex’s market share for technical textiles.
-Heytex is to use the high degree of market fragmentation to achieve above-average growth with its high-quality products.
+The acquisition of the US company Bondcote, which has a similar product portfolio, allowed a key component of this strategy to be implemented.
+The plan is to increase the company’s market share for technical textiles; Heytex is to use the high degree of market fragmentation to achieve above-average growth with its high-quality products.
 Operational improvement measures will serve to boost profitability.

 FINANCIAL YEAR 2018

 OUTLOOK AND OBJECTIVES

-Heytex plans to continue to systematically imple ment the growth strategy that it has mapped out.
+Heytex plans to continue to implement its growth strategy.
 This includes developing innovative product solutions and global moves to optimise production.
-The company is planning to achieve further revenue and earnings growth in 2018.
+Revenues and earnings are expected to increase again in 2019.

 Jochen Baumann joined Deutsche Beteiligungs AG in 1997 and became a Managing Director in 2005.

 Jochen Baumann has more than 20 years of experience in private equity.
 He is also a member of the advisory councils at the portfolio companies in which DBAG invested under his management.
 His focus includes the implementation of buy-and-build concepts, such as those installed at ProXES, Romaco and Unser Heimatbäcker.
 He has in-depth knowledge of the packaging industry and special expertise in the food sector as well as in mechanical and plant engineering.